Noquesi06/Noquesi06/README.md

 **Mechatronics Engineering student** at the Universidad Veracruzana.

-I like to implement my programing skill to differents projects with ESP32 and Arduino.
+I like to implement my programing skills to different projects with ESP32 and Arduino.

 My current areas of focus:
 - Machine Learning